Skip navigation

 • I thank my mother for dinner every evening.

-• I can’t forget to thank Pedro for all his help last week.
+• I can’t forget to thank Pedro for helping me with my homework.

 wait, wait for, wait on

-"To wait" means to stay in the same place until something else happens or someone arrives.
+When you wait, you stay in the same place until something happens or someone arrives.

 You can also wait for something to happen.